"In this era of global warming, Jesus' authentic message is relevant and urgent."

 Each Sunday, Rev. Ron Rosinsky’s Sunday Services are both a call to action on social justice issues and an affirmation of the dignity and divinity of all people.
 This is because ours is a spirituality of liberation that challenges accepted beliefs and helps people to cope with the problems of modern life.

-The Jesus of history was not anti-woman, nor homophobic.
-Instead, he fought against discrimination and hatred, and he broke injunctions to form a community of support and protest with those who were socially outcast, whose voices were silenced, with women.
+The Jesus of history was not anti-woman or homophobic.
+Instead he fought against discrimination and hatred.
+He broke injunctions to form a community of support and protest with those who were socially outcast, whose voices were silenced, and with women.

-Jesus took action against the economic exploitation, political domination, and religious legitimation of his day.
+Jesus took action against economic exploitation, political domination, and their religious legitimation.
 He was a man of the people; the embodiment of Jewish wisdom and the prophetic tradition.

 He used these tools to give voice to peasant protest, to people whose hopes and dreams were injured by economic exploitation.
 Jesus called for a reversal of economic and social fortunes.

 The teachings and social movement of Jesus of Nazareth, Yeshua, remain unrivalled.
 Jesus preached absolute equality in a society that was completely segregated along class and gender lines.
 He led people away from their tribal, irrational and violent behaviour.
 He reminded people that they were all accepted and were part of God’s blessing.
 And God’s blessing was intended for all people, including ‘the enemy’.